noamLeiv13/DataDevInterviewKit/README.md

 - **Code Readability**: Write clean and understandable code.
 - **Simplicity**: Aim for a straightforward, maintainable solution.
 - **Configuration and Logging**: Use configuration files and implement basic logging.

-## System Design
-I strongly recommend exploring [interviewing.io website](https://interviewing.io/guides/system-design-interview) for guidance on system design interviews.
-This resource was invaluable during my preparation and provides excellent insights into various aspects of system design.

-## How to Prepare:
-- Design a system for a specific use case, such as:
-    - URL shortener
-    - Social media platform (e.g., Instagram)
-    - Chat application
-      - (Data Engineer) Design a pipeline that processes 30-second batches of IoT sensor data and writes them to S3 in a device-specific folder.
-Ensure the system handles large data volumes, scales efficiently, and preserves the order of the data.
-        Each batch contains data from multiple IoT devices and has the following format:

-            [
-              {
-                "device_id": "device_001",
-                "timestamp": "2024-10-06T12:00:00Z",
-                "sensor_data": {
-                  "temperature": 22.5,
-                  "humidity": 45.6
-                }
-              }
-            ]

-        **Requirements**:

-        1.**Scalability**: Handle increasing data volume and devices.

-        2.**Data Ordering**: Preserve the order of time-sensitive sensor data.

-        3.**Device-Specific Storage**: Write data to unique S3 folders per device.
-        **Considerations**:
-        - How to scale the pipeline?
-        - How to maintain data order?

-- For each design, thoroughly explain:
-    - Database structure
-    - Microservice architecture
-    - API design
-    - Technology stack choices
-    - Scalability considerations
-    - Performance optimization strategies

-### Develop Communication Skills
-- Practice explaining your designs clearly and concisely
-- Be prepared to discuss trade-offs and decision-making processes
-- Demonstrate an understanding of both technical and non-technical aspects of system design

-By following these guidelines and consistently practicing, you'll be well-prepared for system design interviews and able to showcase your skills effectively.